NotBrianZach/bzaBook2AQuiz/README.md

   - r="repeat" ask user for input, then append to prompt and query gpt,
   - R="Restart" restart conversation w/only initial prompt
 - EVENT LOOP MODIFICATON TOGGLES
-  - q="quiz" quiz loop (step 2.a. in Event Loop, prior to Query User, after summaries):
+  - q="quiz" quiz loop (step 1.a. in Event Loop, prior to User Input, after summaries):
     -  query gpt3 to generate quiz, print quiz, query user for answers
     -  query gpt3 for "grade", explain "wrong" answers
-    -  record a log of the quiz&answer
+    -  save a log of the quiz&answer
-    -  Query User
+    -  get User Input
 - TOGGLEs print to console, and enable/disable printing in event loop
   - h="help" query options
   - s="summary of page chunk" gpt summary of the last chunk of pages